Skip to content

 schema: {

-templates: (prev) => {
+templates: (prev, context) => {

 // 1.
 Get templates from this plugin

-const pluginTemplates = templates({ listItems })(prev);
+const pluginTemplates = templates({ listItems })(prev, context);

 // 2.
 Add your own custom templates